check-spelling-sandbox/hazelcast/docs/design/partitioning/01-avoid-data-loss-on-migration.md

 require cyclic migrations.
 The example below shows a cyclic migration where R\[a\] is migrated from A1 to A3, R\[b\] is migrated from A2 to A1, and R\[c\] is migrated from A3 to A2.
-Cyclic migrations are a problem for us because we can not perform them without decreasing the available replica count.
+Cyclic migrations are a problem for us because we cannot perform them without decreasing the available replica count.
 To perform these migrations, we need to clear one of these replicas first.